FredM67/EnvoyS2Emoncms/README.md

 sudo cp EnvoyS2Emoncms_default.cfg /etc/Enphase/EnvoyS2Emoncms.cfg
 ```

-At this point, if you want to check if everything is working properly, you can run the script by hand like this:
+At this point, if you want to check if everything is working properly, you can run the script by hand like this (stop it with `Ctrl-C`):
 ```sh
 sudo /usr/local/bin/EnvoyS2Emoncms.py
 ```